China

 In the following years, Chinese emperors allowed more citizens to participate in the government.
 If a Chinese man could pass a civil service test, he could become an official in the government.

-In 1927, civil war broke out in China between the Nationalists and the Communists.
+In 1927, a civil war broke out in China between the Nationalists and the Communists.
 The war was interrupted by World War II but was continued afterward.

 Famous Places